 The University of Alaska Anchorage offers an IRB training course through the CITI Program For The Protection of Human Research Subjects.
 The course was designed by the Institutional Review Board (IRB) to cover issues relevant to research at UAA.
 (Click on the CITI Program link above to begin.)

 This training is up-to-date and meets the federal requirements for training in human subjects protections.
 We suggest that you remember your login, so you can always go back in and complete as time allows.

 An IRB Training Certificate is good for three years.
 This Certificate is included when submitting a proposal to the IRB.
 The Principal Investigator should also include with the submission the IRB Training Certificates for all others involved with implementing the actual research.

 UAA has contracted with the Collaborative Institutional Training Initiative (CITI) for the Institutional Animal Care and Use Committee (IACUC) training modules.
 Additional modules specific to UAA research will be added to the CITI course as needed.

-This course fulfills the formal training requirement for UAA faculty, research associates, graduate students, undergraduate students, staff, part-time help, summer interns or externs, etc. - anyone working with live vertebrates in a research, teaching, or diagnostic setting.
+This course fulfills the formal training requirement for UAA faculty, research associates, graduate students, undergraduate students, staff, part-time help, summer interns, etc. - anyone working with live vertebrates in a research, teaching, or diagnostic setting.